marcintreder/relevel-landing-page/src/pages/blog/standing-vs-sitting-desk-how-to-set-up-your-workstation-to-prevent-the-aches.md

 ## Why Is It Important to Set up an Ergonomic Workstation

+Ergonomics is the science that focuses on improving the design of everyday objects, such as chairs, or desks to optimize them for our use. (<https://whatis.techtarget.com/definition/ergonomics>).
+The goal of an ergonomic workstation is to keep you comfortable and healthy and, at the same time, increase your productivity.

 **The advantages of the ergonomically set up desk are:**

 * Better posture